felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Handbook](https://amzn.to/4clZUMF)*, which
-supposedly contained everything you needed to know to propel your business forward like the protagonist of *The Phoenix Project*.
+supposedly contained everything you needed to know to propel your business forward like the protagonist of *The Phoenix Project* did.
 I felt ready for it.
 It was now my turn to be the main character.
 Bring it on!

 # Chapter 2: *The DevOps Handbook*